eduOS/vocabook/README.md

 # Description
 vocabook is a Vim plugin which provides a contextual way for building vocabulary, the very first step of writing learning.
-Inspired by the staged-modified-and-commited vocabulary development mechanism taught in the MOOC named Principles of Written English, I created the tool by which users can glean words effectively using techniques such as categorizing, taking notes, collocating, using mnemonics and spaced repeating and etc.
+Inspired by the staged-modified-and-committed vocabulary development mechanism taught in the MOOC named Principles of Written English, I created the tool by which users can glean words effectively using techniques such as categorizing, taking notes, collocating, using mnemonics and spaced repeating and etc.

 # Prerequisite
 Making sure that MySQL is installed.